ddannyroberts/Thai-License-Plate-Recognition-System/PROJECT_PRESENTATION_EN.md

 ┌────────────────────────────────────┐
 │  Thai LPR System                   │
 ├────────────────────────────────────┤
-│  [Choose File] [Live Camera]       │
+│  [Choose File]                     │
 │                                    │
-│  📁 Upload a photo or              │
+│  📁 Upload a photo                 │
-│  📷 Use camera for live reading    │
+│  🔍 Click Detect to read           │
 └────────────────────────────────────┘
 ```

 **What you can do:**
 - ✅ Upload photo (JPEG, PNG)
-- ✅ Use live camera
-- ✅ Auto-detect every 2 seconds
 - ✅ See results instantly

 ---